-We have audited the accompanying balance sheet of We conducted our audit in accordance with generally acceplan and perform the audit to obtain reasonable assurance misstatement.
+We have audited the accompanying balance sheet of for the year then ended.
+These financial statements Our responsibility is to express an opinion on these financial We conducted our audit in accordance with generally acceplan and perform the audit to obtain reasonable assurance misstatement.
 An audit includes examining, on a test base financial statements.
 An audit also includes assessing the by management, as well as evaluating the overall financial sa reasonable basis for our opinion.
 In our opinion, the financial respects, the financial position of about whether the financial statements are free of material sis, evidence supporting the amounts and disclosures in the accounting principles used and significant estimates made statement presentation.
 We believe that our audit provides inancial statements referred to above present fairly, in all a so of sults of its operations and its cash flows for the year them Signature Special Note to Accountant: The above Certificate of Accountant must not be made individual, co-partnership, or corporation submitting this concern, unless she/he discloses his/her financial interest financial interest is excessive. statement, nor by any individual who is a member of the THE CERTIFICATE OF A LICENSED ACCOU INTANT WILL BE REQUIRED IN ALL CASES.
 ACCOUNTAN T COMMENTS